satooru/learningDevops/README.md

 # learningDevops
-Trying to Learn Devops by Hands On
+Trying to Learn Devops (and a little bit about backend development) by Hands On

 ## What this project is about?
 This project is about: